 Conclusion

-In the end, the point of finding the right gear is to keep you active and on the move, no matter your style or preferred activity.
-But it's not always easy.
-We put our bums on the line to test the comfort, practicality, durability, and style of each pair of shorts in our review, and with this information in hand, I hope you have a better idea of what to look for in a pair of bike shorts.
-Here's to spending less time scouring the internet and more time on the road.
+Ultimately, the goal of finding the right cycling gear is to keep you moving, no matter your style of riding.
+We put each pair of shorts through real-world testing to evaluate their comfort, practicality, durability, and style.
+With our insights, we hope you now have a clearer idea of what to look for in a great pair of bike shorts.
+Here's to spending less time searching online and more time on the road.